kornfeldm/MatchingGame/README.md

 # MatchingGame
-A simple card matching game designed for iPhones running iOS 13 and iPads running iPadOS 13
+A simple card matching game designed for iPhone/iPod devices running iOS 13 and iPad devices running iPadOS 13

 ### What is MatchingGame?